avidbiscuit/ait-wiki/content/mechanics/rift-chunks.md

 ![Rift Scanner Recipe](images/rift-chunks/rift_entity.png)

 These can spawn in rift chunks,if you right click on them they have a chance of either; dropping a Coral Fragment, Paper, or placing some Coral Blocks around its area.
 You can also recharge the sonic if you hold it and Right Click the Rift.
+<br>If you use the Sonic Screwdriver in **Interact Mode** on a rift, it will drop TARDIS coral 100% of the time.